kasenetz/hbcd-docs/docs/datacuration/derivatives.md

             |__ SUBSES_acq-eeg_preprocessingReport.csv
             |__ SUBSES_task-<FACE|MMN|RS|VEP>_acq-eeg_specification.json
 ```
+*See [Format of File Structure Visuals](#visformat) for guidance on interpreting the folder tree above.*

 ## MRIQC (`mriqc/`)
-MRIQC extracts no-reference IQMs (image quality metrics) from structural (T1w and T2w) and functional MRI (magnetic resonance imaging) data (contained in the JSON files under `anat/` and `func/`) and also generates visual html report files in the root pipeline folder.
+MRIQC extracts no-reference IQMs (image quality metrics) from structural (T1w and T2w) and functional MRI (magnetic resonance imaging) data (contained in the JSON files under `anat/` and `func/`) and also generates visual `.html` report files in the root pipeline folder.
 Please refer to the [MRIQC webpage](https://mriqc.readthedocs.io/en/latest/about.html) to read details about the outputs displayed below.
 ```
 mriqc/
 |__ sub-<label>/